787 Naval Air Squadron: Naval Air Fighting Development Unit (1941–1956)

 On 18 June 1941, 787 NAS moved to RAF Duxford, in Cambridgeshire, to become the Naval Air Fighting Development Unit, attached to the RAF's Air Fighting Development Unit.
 During January 1943 the squadron began development around the use of rocket projectiles with naval aircraft, forming a ‘Z’ Flight which operated out off RNAS St Merryn (HMS Vulture) and conducted trials at the Treligga Range, under the code-name 'Glowworm'.
 The RAF's Air Fighting Development Unit moved to RAF Wittering, in Cambridgeshire, and 787 NAS moved with it on 26 March 1943.
-It received new fighter aircraft acquiring Vought Corsair an American carrie-borne fighter aircraft, Fairey Firefly, a British carrier-borne fighter and anti-submarine aircraft, and Grumman Hellcat, an American carrier-based fighter aircraf, but was also now equipped with TBR aircraft: Fairey Barracuda a British carrier-borne torpedo and dive bomber and Grumman Avenger, an American torpedo bomber.
+It received new fighter aircraft acquiring Vought Corsair an American carrie-borne fighter aircraft, Fairey Firefly, a British carrier-borne fighter and anti-submarine aircraft, and Grumman Hellcat, an American carrier-based fighter aircraft, but was also now equipped with TBR aircraft: Fairey Barracuda a British carrier-borne torpedo and dive bomber and Grumman Avenger, an American torpedo bomber.

 The squadron formed ‘Y’ Flight at RNAS Arbroath (HMS Condor), in Angus, Scotland, in June 1944, which was known as the Fighter Affiliation Unit and which was equipped with Supermarine Seafire, a navalised version of the Supermarine Spitfire fighter aircraft, and a small number of Bristol Blenheim, light bomber aircraft, with the latter being used as target aircraft.
 The flight travelled around, visiting various operational squadrons, demonstrating fighter tactics and in particular to the TBR units, defensive flying.
 July 1944 saw the disbandment of ‘Z’ Flight, however, ‘Y’ Flight continued into 1945, based firstly at RNAS Burscough (HMS Ringtail) in Lancashire from August 1944 through to November with a variety of different aircraft, then moving briefly to RNAS Ballyhalbert (HMS Corncrake), in County Down, Northern Ireland, for two weeks mid-February 1945, before relocating to RNAS Machrihanish (HMS Landrail), in Argyll and Bute, Scotland. where it disbanded (becoming 'B' Flight of 736 Naval Air Squadron at RN Air Section Speke on 1 March 1945).